 Virtual SIM: Instructions for iOS and Android

-You have an eSIM and need to configure it, you can follow these eSIM instructions for iOS and how set-up eSIM in Samsung.
+If you have an eSIM and need to configure it, you can follow these eSIM instructions for iOS and how to set up eSIM in Samsung.

-In case there is more than one line in the same phone you have to select which one will be the main one and which the secondary one.
+In case there is more than one line in the same phone, you have to select which one will be the main one and which will be the secondary one.

 Frequently Asked Questions about eSIM